 From winning the University of Washington Business Plan Competition to raising investment dollars, it’s been a busy past year-and-a-half for Membrion.

 The Seattle startup today announced a $1 million seed investment round from E8 and the E8 Fund; Bellingham Angel Investors; and individual angels.
 It also recently received a $748,000 grant from the National Science Foundation, via the America’s Seed Fund.
+Update, Dec.
+7: Membrion added another $400,000 to the seed round and added Sierra Angels and Sand Hill Angels as investors.

 Chemistry expert Greg Newbloom founded Membrion in 2015 based on research he did with his professor, Lilo Pozzo.
 Membrion has created a new way to filter molecules in various conditions and use cases.
 The UW spinout turns the small silica packets commonly found in beef jerky packages into self-assembling filters for molecules; the technology is similar to a coffee filter built for molecules.